open-policy-agent/opa/v1/test/compilecases/README.md

 | `query` | a query to compile against the modules, instead of asserting what they compile to — see [Queries](#queries) |
 | `want_stages` | what the modules look like partway through, keyed by compiler stage — see [Stages](#stages) |

-Activate a future keyword with an `import` in the module rather than a field on the case, for the reason the [parser corpus](../parsercases/README.md#future-keywords)
-gives: an import is part of the Rego, so any conforming parser already honours it. `experimental_keywords` has no import form, so it stays a field.
+Activate a future keyword with an `import` in the module, for the reason the [parser corpus](../parsercases/README.md#future-keywords) gives: an import is part of the Rego, so any conforming parser already honours it.
+There is no field for it.

 ## Transformations